-If you have suffered an injury due to medical treatment or advice you have received or due to delay in receiving the right medical advice or treatment and you have suffered an injury due to the delay or misdiagnosis, you may be entitled to compensation.
+If you have suffered an injury due to medical treatment or advice you have received or due to delay in receiving the right medical advice or treatment and you have suffered an injury due to the delay or misdiagnosis, you may be entitled to medical negligence compensation claim.

 Some of the medical negligence cases we have handled include:-